TUD-RST/examgenerator/docs/source/tutorial.rst

 Alongside three different examples you will learn step by step how to make use of this project.

-If you would like to execute these examples, follow along and do not forgot to switch to the ``root directory`` of each example (example1 or example2 folder) before starting them in your command prompt.
+If you would like to execute these examples, follow along and do not forgot to switch to the ``root directory`` of each example (``examples/example1`` or ``examples/example2`` directory) with your command prompt before starting them according to the instructions given in your shell.

 Example 1: Basics